oracle-livelabs/apex/scm-ai-agent/1-import-data/1-import-data.md

 Before you can build the AI Agent, the workspace needs a schema, sample data, and a base application to work from.

-In this lab, you will load three SQL scripts: one that creates the warehouse schema, one that loads the reference data, and one that loads the operational data including the supplier delivery history the agent will use.
+In this lab, you will load three SQL scripts: covering the warehouse schema, reference data, and operational data including the supplier delivery history the agent uses.
 You will then import the application and connect a Generative AI Service.
 Once this lab is complete, the workspace is ready for you to add agent tools in the following labs.

 Estimated Time: 10 minutes